DropMix

 DropMix is a music mixing game developed by Harmonix and published by Hasbro, launched in 2017 but discontinued.
 The game used physical cards with chips embedded with near field communication, a specialized electronic game board with NFC and Bluetooth capabilities, and a companion application for mobile devices (iOS or Android) that communicates with the board via Bluetooth.
-By playing a card, representing a specific song, atop a proper board space, the board will detect its NFC code and relay that to the app, which will play a sample from that song, such as a drum loop or a vocal section.
+By playing a card, representing a song, on a board space, the board will detect its NFC code and relay that to the app, which will play a sample from that song, such as a drum loop or a vocal section.
 With multiple cards on the board, the app manages how all the current songs are mixed as played through the app, creating a mashup.
 The game had several game modes for single and multi-player play, and additional cards, featuring more song samples, could be purchased as booster packs.

-The app was removed from the iOS and Android app stores on December 14th, 2022.
+The app was removed from the iOS and Android app stores on December 14, 2022.